JIITODC/jiitodc-website-deprecated/README.md

-# jodc.github.io
+# jodc_website
-Official Website of JODC
+JIIT Open Dev Circle Website
+A simple website for JODC using html,css and javascript.